 Dealing with illness, disease or injury is both physically and psychologically demanding.
-For many, the psychological impact of illness or injury is profound, and yet, so often these psychological components go unrecognized or untreated.
-Nowhere do I see more of a psychological impact than with those who are living active, busy lives or are athletes (regardless of ability level), whether recreational, elite or professional.
+The psychological impact of illness or injury is profound, and for many, more difficult to manage than the physical components.
+Yet, so often these psychological experiences go unrecognized or untreated.
+No where do I see more of a psychological impact than with those who are living active, busy lives or who identify as being athletes (regardless of ability level), whether recreational, elite or professional.

 The overall impact of a major health disruption is so significant that it can lead to quick and sudden psychological changes.
 I frame that impact in terms of Additions and Losses.

 Additions in this context do not mean a positive thing added to someone’s life.
 Far from it.
 Rather, significant health change leads to additional factors placed on someone’s life, demands for their time, or requirements for managing appropriate levels of treatment and/or recovery.
 These demands are typically unwanted and at times feel quite uncertain – conditions that can quickly stir up feelings of frustration and anger.
 Whenever uncertainty is involved (no more so than when it involves or health, safety or well-being) anxiety is commonly experienced.
 Major health change involves a significant amount of uncertainty – whether that is connected to an uncertain diagnosis or prognosis, an uncertain time line for treatment or recovery, or an uncertain treatment plan.
 In general, additional factors often fall into the following categories: